 Embedding new business into the culture and DNA of your agency is crucial to your success, and it can only happen if you hire a dedicated person who can make it their sole focus.
 But as mentioned, you cannot allow this enormous task to fall on this one person’s shoulders alone.
 As an agency executive, you must hold your entire agency accountable for generating new business, starting with yourself.

 From hiring a New Business Director who fits your culture to actually sitting down and thrashing out your business development strategy, there is a lot of work to be done.
 At Catapult, we understand the incredible impact an agency’s culture can have on the organization as a whole.
 That’s why when you partner with us, our first step is to explore your exact requirements and provide you with a Sales Director who replicates your ideal characteristics.
-From there, we build a new business plan and go to market.
+From there, we build a new business plan for your agency and are in market within just a few weeks.

 If you are ready to embed new business into the fundamental core of your agency, give us a call today to see how we can help get you on the right track.